 What British People Eat for Christmas

-Before my first holiday trip to London, my family asked what British people eat for Christmas.
+For my first Christmas living in London as an American, I had many family members ask me what British people eat for Christmas.
 I wasn’t actually sure how to answer everyone.
 Would it be just like how it was depicted in ‘A Christmas Carol’?
 Do they really eat pheasant or goose now?
 Was that just the Victorian era or true English tradition that people still follow?

 After living in London as an American for 11 years- I definitely know a lot about British Christmas food.
 And I love it!
 (Well, most of it.)